twanvl/graph-cluster/README.md

  * `'num_repeats', n`
    Repeat the search n times from scratch with different random seeds and return the best result.
    Default: 1

+ * `'num_partitions', n`
+   Number of times to try and break apart the clusters and re-cluster them
+   Default: 0

  * `'optimize_higher_level', bool`
    Use a hierarchical optimizer, where small clusters are considered as nodes of a higher level graph.